JimGBritt/AzurePolicy/AzureMonitor/Scripts/README.md

 From here you can assign this individual policy to a scope (Subscription/Management Group / Resource Group) to enforce it within your environment.

-### Event Hub, Storage, and Log Analytics **Policy Initiatve** ARM Templates
+### Event Hub, Storage, and Log Analytics **Policy Initiative** ARM Templates

-This script also provides the option to export a set of custom policies wrapped in a Policy Iniative in an exported ARM template that can be imported into Azure via an ARM deployment to be able to be assigned to a scope.
+This script also provides the option to export a set of custom policies wrapped in a Policy Initiative in an exported ARM template that can be imported into Azure via an ARM deployment to be able to be assigned to a scope.
 The benefits of this option are:

 1. A single Policy Initiative can be assigned to a scope instead of multiple policies being assigned individually per resourceType

-1. A single Policy Initiative will leverage a single Managed Idenity upon Policy Initiative assignment (in contrast to a single Managed Idenity per policy if assigned per resourceType individually)
+1. A single Policy Initiative will leverage a single Managed Identity upon Policy Initiative assignment (in contrast to a single Managed Identity per policy if assigned per resourceType individually)

-1. A Policy Initiative supported by an ARM template deployment can be deployed seamlessly with a single command and mangaement of this initiative is much more straight forward that managing 10's of policies utilizing the same parameters.
+1. A Policy Initiative supported by an ARM template deployment can be deployed seamlessly with a single command and management of this initiative is much more straight forward that managing 10's of policies utilizing the same parameters.

 #### Creating a Policy Initiative ARM Template for Log Analytics, Azure Storage, or Event Hub